-On August 3, 2021, the City Council adopted the Housing Element of the the General Plan.
+On August 3, 2021, the City Council adopted the Housing Element of the General Plan.
 The City Council adopted the Housing Element with direction to City staff to continue to coordinate with HCD to address HCD’s comments to achieve certification from HCD.
-The Housing Element Update is currently being revised for review by the State of California Department of Housing and Community Development (HCD) for certification.
+The Housing Element Update has been revised for review by the State of California Department of Housing and Community Development (HCD) for certification.

 - Brief Online Community Survey released for Public Submissions (November 4 to November 30, 2020) – completed, results posted at Housing and Public Safety Element webpage (www.poway.org/hpse)